Shaaali/identity-apps/docs/guides/mfa/README.md

 In Asgardeo, the default authentication mechanism is **username and password**.
 <img :src="$withBase('/assets/img/guides/mfa/one-factor-auth.png')" alt="Configuring only username and password authentication">

-The Asgardeo Console allows configuring multi-step authentication where you can define an authentication chain containing different authenticators in different steps.
+The Asgardeo Console allows configuring multi-step authentication where you can define an authentication chain containing different authenticators in each steps.
 By adding different authenticators, you can achieve a MFA login flow.

 <img :src="$withBase('/assets/img/guides/mfa/mfa.png')" alt="Configuring MFA with username and password authentication">